Code-Institute-Submissions/taskmanager/README.md

  * os.environ["Variable Name Here"] = "Value of Variable Goes Here"
  * Example: os.environ["SECRET_KEY"] = "ohsosecret"
  * Specific variables are described under "Database connection" in this readme.
+ * The app should now run, using the command python3 app.py

 ## Databases